 Before you shoot in the dark, you need to understand who you’ll be targeting.
 The first step to building successful email nurturing programs is to segment your database into defined student personas.
 Identify the prospective students which best fit your ideal student persona and focus your efforts on them.

 Let’s face it, in 2017 universities are brands that need to compete more like a corporate than a government agency.
+You need to know about what kind of things your audience is looking for, and how you can reassure them before they even think of the question.

 Your current students are the best place to start when creating buyer personas.
 Within your core segments, you will probably notice similar behavioural patterns and attributes which will inform your nurture emails and database segmentation.